To promote education and research in the trauma registry field

 - Pre/Post Testing

-The next OTRC will be held September 27, 2019, at Ohio Department of Transportation.
+The next OTRC will be held May 15, 2020, at Central Ohio Trauma System (COTS), 1390 Dublin Rd, Columbus, Ohio 43215.
 Registration priority is given to trauma registrars to meet the ACS education criteria.
 If space is available, other disciplines may be admitted to the course.

 The course is free to Ohio Trauma Registrars.
 The attendees will be sent a link to the course materials the week of the course.
 It is important to download, print and bring this material with them as no materials will be available at the course.
 Lunch is not provided but a cafeteria is available at the facility.